 - Screw This, I'm Outta Here!: Immediately after the family gets home from Jermaine's wedding, Michael, who has been depressed by its implications for the group and its fans, quietly and sadly says goodnight to his mother and tells her he's going to bed.

 - Second Place Is for Losers: Instead of claiming their prize (a color TV) for coming in second place in a local talent show, Joe walks out with his sons and adamantly chooses not to replace their black-and-white TV with a color model.
 His rationale?
 "Second IS losing."

-- Shot-for-Shot Remake: Michael's Motown 25 "Billie Jean" routine in the miniseries is near 1:1 with the original, right down to the Moonwalk and toe-stand.
+- Shot-for-Shot Remake: Michael's Motown 25 "Billie Jean" routine in the miniseries is a near 1:1 match with the original, right down to the Moonwalk and toe-stand.
 The only differences were the stage setup, some of the camera angles, the pacing of the movements, and which hand Wylie Draper had the sequin glove on (Michael had it on his left hand, while Wylie has it on his right hand).